Computable randomness and betting for computable probability spaces: Almost-everywhere decidable cell decompositions

 \section{Almost-everywhere decidable cell decompositions}

-The main thesis of this paper is that ``bit-wise'' definitions of randomness for $2^{\omega}$, such as computable randomness, can be extended to arbitrary computable probability spaces by replacing the basic open sets $[\sigma]^{\prec}$ on $2^{\omega}$ with an indexed family $\{A_{\sigma}\}_{\sigma\in2^{<\omega}}$ of a.e.\ decidable sets.
-This is the thesis of Hoyrup and Rojas \cite{Hoyrup2009}.
-My method is based off of theirs, although the presentation and definitions differ on a few key points.
+The main idea of this paper is that ``bit-wise'' definitions of randomness with respect to $2^{\omega}$, such as computable randomness, can be extended to arbitrary computable probability spaces by replacing the basic open sets $[\sigma]^{\prec}$ on $2^{\omega}$ with an indexed family $\{A_{\sigma}\}_{\sigma\in2^{<\omega}}$ of a.e.\ decidable sets.
+This idea was introduced by Gács \cite{Gacs2005} and further developed by Hoyrup and Rojas \cite{Hoyrup2009}.
+My method is based on theirs, although the presentation and definitions differ on a few key points.

 Recall that a set $A\subseteq\mathcal{X}$ is \noun{decidable} if both $A$ and its complement $\mathcal{X}\smallsetminus A$ are $\Sigma_{1}^{0}$ sets (equivalently $A$ is both $\Sigma_{1}^{0}$ and $\Pi_{1}^{0}$).
 The intuitive idea is that from the code for any $x\in\mathcal{X}$, one may effectively decide if $x$ is in $A$ or its complement.
 On $2^{\omega}$, the cylinder sets $[\sigma]^{\prec}$ are decidable.
 Unfortunately, a space such as $\mathcal{X}=[0,1]$ has no non-trivial clopen sets, and therefore no non-trivial decidable sets.
 However, using the idea that null measure sets can be ignored, we can use ``almost-everywhere decidable sets'' instead. \begin{defn}[Hoyrup and Rojas \cite{Hoyrup2009}] Let $(\mathcal{X},\mu)$ be a computable probability space.
 A pair $U,V\subseteq\mathcal{X}$ is a \noun{$\mu$-a.e.~decidable pair} if \begin{enumerate} \item $U$ and $V$ are both $\Sigma_{1}^{0}$ sets, \item $U\cap V=\varnothing$, and \item $\mu(U\cup V)=1$. \end{enumerate}